 Carol Boyd Leon is a professional musician who shares the joy of music with everyone she meets.
 Her clear, loving voice invites students, congregants and audiences to sing with her.
-Carol’s enthusiasm for her work—songwriter/composer, performer and recording artist, music specialist, choir director, song leader and service leader—is apparent to all who know her.
+Carol’s enthusiasm for her work—songwriter/composer, performer and recording artist, choir director, song leader, and service leader—is apparent to all who know her.

 - Dayenu!
 A Passover Haggadah for Families and Children (with CD, 2009)